 The Company provides health insurance benefits to eligible employees under a self-insured plan whereby the Company pays actual medical claims subject to certain stop loss limits.
-We record self-insurance liabilities based on actual claims filed and an estimate of those claims incurred but not reported.
+The Company records self-insurance liabilities based on actual claims filed and an estimate of those claims incurred but not reported.
 Any projection of losses concerning the Company's liability is subject to a high degree of variability.
 Among the causes of this variability are unpredictable external factors such as inflation rates, changes in severity, benefit level changes, medical costs, and claims settlement patterns.
-This self-insurance liability is included in accrued liabilities and represents management's best estimate of the amounts that have not been paid as of August 25, 2013.
-It is reasonably possible that the expense the Company ultimately incurs could differ and we may need to adjust our future reserves.
+This self-insurance liability is included in accrued liabilities and represents management's best estimate of the amounts that have not been paid as of February 23, 2014.
+It is reasonably possible that the expense the Company ultimately incurs could differ and adjustments to future reserves may be necessary.